SkyDrift Review

 SkyDrift 7

-Banking out of a hairpin turn, avoiding the molten lava erupting into the sky and barely avoiding the missile as it explodes into the canyon wall as you cross the finish line in victory — all of this describes a typical race in this new aerial combat game developed by Digital Reality.
+Banking out of a hairpin turn, avoiding the molten lava erupting into the sky, and barely avoiding the missile as it explodes into the canyon wall as you cross the finish line in victory — all of this describes a typical race in this new aerial combat game developed by Digital Reality.

-The weapons are the standard fair for a combat racing game — lock-on missiles, Gatling guns, mines, shields etc. Each weapon can be powered up by collecting two of the same weapon.
+The weapons are the standard fare for a combat racing game — lock-on missiles, Gatling guns, mines, shields, etc. Each weapon can be powered up by collecting two of the same weapon.
 Collecting two mine boxes will allow you to drop three rotating mines instead of one stationary mine.
 Each plane can hold two different weapons at a time and you can switch between them at any point.

-The matches run just as smooth as it does in single player with no hint of lag, but as the races end the problems begin.
-In one match, while I crossed the finish line and thought I claimed victory, I soon realized I hadn���t.
-Crossing the finish line greeted me with a message prompt that said I have 20 seconds left to finish the race and then I was given 2nd place — yet my race timer had stopped and I was in full control of my plane.
-The other two players finished correctly and were given 1st and 2nd place respectfully (It was a true champion’s come from behind victory by the way – Marcus), with correct end race screens.
+The matches run just as smoothly as they do in single player with no hint of lag, but as the races end, the problems begin.
+In one match, while I crossed the finish line and thought I claimed victory, I soon realized I hadn't.
+Crossing the finish line greeted me with a message prompt that said I have 20 seconds left to finish the race, and then I was given 2nd place — yet my race timer had stopped and I was in full control of my plane.
+The other two players finished correctly and were given 1st and 2nd place respectively (It was a true champion's come-from-behind victory, by the way – Marcus), with correct end-race screens.
 This forced me to quit the multiplayer session and re-create the lobby.
 As soon as I quit the match, the match ended for the other players and gave everyone a DNF (Did Not Finish) placing.

-In the majority of the matches we had, the game simply does not advance back to the lobby screen after the race has ended. — This forces everyone to quit and reform the match.
-Without having a fully functional multiplayer portion, the online community will be short lived, which is a shame as SkyDrift is such a solid combat racer game.
+In the majority of the matches we had, the game simply does not advance back to the lobby screen after the race has ended — This forces everyone to quit and reform the match.
+Without having a fully functional multiplayer portion, the online community will be short-lived, which is a shame as SkyDrift is such a solid combat racer game.

 Simply Put